Private iPhone skin photo tracking

 DermFolio is intended for sensitive personal records.
 The app is designed around local storage and minimal data collection.

-No account required DermFolio is designed to work without requiring you to create an account.
+No account required DermFolio does not require you to create an account or sign in.

 Local storage Your app records are designed to stay on your device unless you choose to export or share them.